-And the risen Jesus' last request of his disciples is simple, and it's at the heart of what John sees as the mystery of resurrection.
-We are to follow in the Way, and that means to feed people, both literally and figuratively, and we are to forgive, because resentment will hold us back from our call to Love.
-We are here on this earth for just one reason, and that is to take care of God's people, to nurture and sustain them; to enable them to stand... that is the practice of resurrection.
+And here, in our reading for today, after all of John's vibrant poetic reverie; his high minded philosophy; his neo-Platonic speculations, he cuts to the chase.
+Our call, the purpose of our very lives, John reduces to a metronomic pulse....
+Feed my lambs... tend my sheep... feed my sheep.
+So simple.
+The risen Jesus' last request of his disciples is simple, and it's at the heart of what John sees as the mystery of resurrection.
+We are to simply follow in the Way, and that means to feed people, to tend to them, literally.
+We are here on this earth for just one reason, and that is to take care of God's people, to nurture and sustain them; to enable them to stand with dignity as children of God... that is the practice of resurrection.
 Resurrection is first and foremost a gift to the living.
 It is not a singular event in history, or a free pass to heaven in the next life, but a mystery that informs our daily lives for the purpose of bringing God's bountiful life here on this earth.
 At the last meal with his friends and disciples Jesus told them that wherever bread and wine are shared; wherever a meal is shared... he is there with them.
 He wasn't declaring a new sacrament for the church.
-He was speaking of a deep mystery, a deep truth, that sacrifice, and hospitality, and nurture for the good of the other is what holds the world together... because such things are signs of Love among us.
-Such things enable Love among us.
+This is nothing new, but ancient wisdom.
+Wisdom we know.
+Remember?
+This is something true since the beginning.
+He was speaking of a deep mystery, a deep truth, that sacrifice, and hospitality, and nurture for the good of the other is what holds the world together... because such things are incarnate Love among us.
+Such things are Love in the flesh.
+And such are the rudiments of community.

-Brothers and sisters, recognition of God among us is found in the practice of Love....
+For millennia, brothers and sisters, recognition of God among us is found in the practice of Love....
 Feeding God's people; restoring dignity in the face of shame; bearing each other's burdens....
-These are the feast days of such a marvelous truth...
+These are the feast days of such a marvelous truth....
 Let us with glad and grateful hearts recognize them once again, as if for the first time.